 When a young girl who reminds Katniss of her little sister dies in the Hunger Games, Katniss sings a beautiful song.
 When the rebels rise against Capitol with Katniss as their figurehead, they sing the Hanging Tree, a song about the wrongs Capitol has perpetrated.
 Combined, Katniss’s token braid and her Mockingjay symbolism turn her into the rebel symbol people need to survive.

 The Katniss braid became popular for young girls and older ones since the Hunger Games movies have premièred.
 It’s also a popular costume for cosplays and Halloween.
-It’s a symbol of everything good about these films that girls want their hair this way.
+It’s a symbol of everything good about these films that girls want their locks this way.

 She’s a strong young woman who stands for what she knows is right.
 Although she’s hardened by what she’s seen and now knows, this doesn’t weaken her, at least not for long.
 She always manages to get back on her feet and fight the good fight.
 These are things we need our young girls to aspire to.

 Many important female characters in a story get physically changed at some point.
 Nine times out of 10, it’s a change of hairstyle.
 The girl has learned to stand up for herself and got a rocker style pixie cut to match.
-She’s lost her innocence, she chopped her locks to battle evil without getting her hair caught in sword fights.
+She’s lost her innocence, she chopped her locks to battle evil without getting her pigtails caught in sword fights.
 Arya Stark from Game of Thrones and Song of Ice and Fire, Elizabeth from Bioshock Infinite, and Ripley from the Alien franchise are all notable examples.

 At the end of the films in life after the rebellion.
 She may wear her hair other ways because she finally has the time.
 In the books, it doesn’t seem that she did, she alone is a symbol of peace, hope, and love.

-We must tip hats to Suzanne Collins for writing a trilogy where a woman’s hair can mean so much yet never a vapid fashion statement.
+We must tip hats to Suzanne Collins for writing a trilogy where a woman’s ponytail can mean so much yet never a vapid fashion statement.
 As long as girls keep reading books like this, we need not be too concerned by how they’ll turn out.

 The movies are incredible, with Jennifer Lawrence pretty much the quintessential Katniss.
 Other cast members fitting into place as the screenplay’s written by the author herself.
 Most scenes hold true to the books but reading the series at least once is imperative.
 Thanks to first person narration, Katniss is an easy protagonist to relate to.
 They’re one of the best teen trilogies ever written, as well as one of the most popular.